dhinesh-sr/React-App/README.md

 $ npm start

 The front-end application will start in development mode.
-Access it in your browser at http://localhost:3000.
+Access it in your browser at http://localhost:3000 (while running on the local server).

 Notes:

-Make sure the backend server is running before using the frontend application.
+Make sure the backend server is running before using the front-end application.
 Ensure proper connectivity between the front end and backend for data retrieval.
 Update the backend and frontend URLs if deploying to different environments.